I have a Gooseberry plant (Ribes uva-crispa) growing in my plant nursery and it gets loaded with berries in summer.

 Below is a short video on my gooseberry plant right after I received it.

 If you haven't tried these delicious berries yet, you should.
-With all the health benefits they have, they are worth a try.
+Try making a jam or other sweet dessert from them.